ocp-power-automation/ocp4-upi-powervs/docs/var.tfvars-doc.md

 You can use IBM Cloud Internet Services (CIS) and Load Balancer services on VPC for running the OCP cluster.
 When this feature is enabled the services called `named` (DNS) and `haproxy` (Load Balancer) will not be running on the bastion/helpernode.

-Ensure you have setup [Cloud Connection](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections) or [DirectLink](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect) with IBM Cloud VPC over the private network in cloud instance.
-Also, ensure you have registered a [DNS domain](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis) and use it as given in `cluster_domain` variable.
+Ensure you have registered a [DNS domain](https://cloud.ibm.com/docs/cis?topic=cis-about-ibm-cloud-internet-services-cis) and use it as given in `cluster_domain` variable.

-**IMPORTANT**: This is an **experimental** feature at present.
-Please manually set variables `setup_snat = true` and `setup_squid_proxy = false` for using IBM Cloud services.
-This will allow the cluster nodes have public internet access without a proxy server.

 Below variables needs to be set in order to use the IBM Cloud services.

 ```
 use_ibm_cloud_services    = true
-ibm_cloud_vpc_name        = "ocp-vpc"
+ibm_cloud_vpc_name        = "ocp-vpc"     # If empty a new VPC will be created in `iaas_vpc_region`.
-ibm_cloud_vpc_subnet_name = "ocp-subnet"
+ibm_cloud_vpc_subnet_name = "ocp-subnet"  # If empty a new VPC Subnet will be created in the first AZ.
+ibm_cloud_resource_group  = "Default"     # Used for creating new VPC resources
 iaas_vpc_region           = "us-south" # the VPC region for accessing IBM Cloud services.
 If empty, will default to ibmcloud_region.
 ibm_cloud_cis_crn         = "crn:v1:bluemix:public:internet-svcs:global:a/<account_id>:<cis_instance_id>::" # CRN of the CIS instance where domain is registered.
+# Below are the variables required for setting up Transit Gateway and add VPC, PowerVS connections to it.
+ibm_cloud_tgw                   = ""  # Name of existing Transit Gateway where VPC and PowerVS targets are already added.
+If empty it will create a new Transit Gateway with VPC, PowerVS connected to it (includes support for PER enabled workspace as well).
+ibm_cloud_connection_name = ""  # Name of the cloud connection which is already attached to the above Transit Gateway.
+If empty a new cloud connection is created and added to above (or new) Transit Gateway.
+Not applicable for PER enabled workspaces.
 ```

+>**Note**: If you just need to add the DNS entries in the CIS domain zone without using IBM Cloud Services eg: VPC Load Balancer, then set `ibm_cloud_cis_crn` with the CIS domain CRN and keep `use_ibm_cloud_services = false`.

 ### Misc Customizations